nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-0-0

 Counter Alarm sample does not work
-  The :ref:`zephyr:alarm_sample` does not work.
+  The :zephyr:code-sample:`alarm` does not work.
   A fix can be found in `Pull Request #16736 <https://github.com/zephyrproject-rtos/zephyr/pull/16736>`_.

 .. rst-class:: v1-3-0 v1-2-1 v1-2-0 v1-1-0 v1-0-0

-USB Mass Storage Sample Application compilation issues :ref:`zephyr:usb_mass` does not compile.
+USB Mass Storage Sample Application compilation issues :zephyr:code-sample:`usb-mass` does not compile.

 .. rst-class:: v1-7-1 v1-7-0 v1-4-2 v1-4-1 v1-4-0

-NCSDK-6832: SMP Server sample fails upon initialization The :ref:`zephyr:smp_svr_sample` will fail upon initialization when using the :file:`bt-overlay.conf` Kconfig overlay file.
+NCSDK-6832: SMP Server sample fails upon initialization The :zephyr:code-sample:`smp-svr` will fail upon initialization when using the :file:`bt-overlay.conf` Kconfig overlay file.
   This happens because of a stack overflow.

   **Workaround:** Set :kconfig:option:`CONFIG_MAIN_STACK_SIZE` to ``2048``.